georgecodesdev/SheddingWallpapers/README.md

 <img align="right" width="250" height="250" src="/Icons/full_size.png">

-SheddingWallpapers is an open-source python script that allows you to automatically transform and apply the stunning Google Calender wallpapers every month!
+SheddingWallpapers is an open-source python script that allows you to automatically transform and apply the stunning Google Calendar wallpapers every month!

 ### Prerequisites